Workforce Education & Training

 2020 - 2025 Regional WET Plan (PDF, 140KB)

 Fresno County implemented loan repayment programs to retain a diverse and experienced workforce.
-The activities that Fresno County and its regional partners engaged in are intended to attract culturally and linguistically diverse individuals to behavioral health careers and support them along each step in their educational and training career pathway within the public mental health system.
+The activities Fresno County and its regional partners undertook are designed to attract culturally and linguistically diverse individuals to behavioral health careers and to support them at each step of their educational and training pathway within the public mental health system.